7 Games Like Squad

 In Day of Infamy, you will have more than 60 different weapons to choose from.
 You can also customize them with anything from cloth wraps to bayonets and grenade launchers.

 When gaming studios take the time to focus on historical accuracy in military first-person shooters, it always leads to something special.
 Post Scriptum is a video game that is not only similar to Squad but it was in fact originally developed as a mod for the game.

 The result of their hard work is a game that features extraordinary attention to detail in everything from weapons to battlefields.
-It perfectly captures what battles during World War II looked like.
 In Post Scriptum, you have a huge playable area and ten historically accurate maps that were made using aerial pictures, maps, and various archives.

 Take part in large-scale battles where teams of 40 people compete against one another to come out victorious.
-Choose from more than 80 different weapons that were used during World War II, including the British Lee Enfield, the American M1 Garand, and the German MG42.
+You can choose from more than 80 different weapons from World War II, including the British Lee Enfield, the American M1 Garand, and the German MG42.

 Every player in your team will have specific objectives that you’ll communicate to one another.
 With superior teamwork, you will increase your chances of success.
 Some players can focus on shooting players from the other team, while others can build barricades and fortifications to keep your unit safe.